ddantasds/ddantasds.github.io/_posts/2018-06-20-NBACalendar.md

 The tournament is divided in two phases.
 First, these 30 teams play against each other during what is called the regular season.
 In the end of the regular season the best 8 teams from each conference (East and West) advance to the Playoffs where they dispute to be the Champion.

-For my application, I will only focus on the regular season, when every team are playing against each other to go to the Playoffs.
+For my application, I will only focus on the regular season, when every team are playing against each other for a position in the Playoffs.
 During this period each team plays 82 games usually between October and April.
-Half of the 82 games are palyed at home and the other half is played away.
+Half of these 82 games are palyed at home and the other half is played away.
 It is very common for teams, during the regular season, have a sequence with more than one game away before playing at home, meaning they have to travel and stay away for more than one game.

 For every regular season NBA defines a different calendar with time and location of the games.
 But this calendar cannot be randomly generate, otherwise we could end up with a very inefficient logistic calendar that would force teams to spend a lot of time and money on unnecessary trips.
 Moreover, this inefficient calendar could impact on the performance of the players.